fl101/awardfares-blog/_posts/2023-10-12-award-hacker.md

 Award Hacker displays the mileage requirements for economy, premium economy, business, and first-class.
 This feature can be useful for travelers who are flexible and want to decide which class offers the best value.

-**How AwardFares Help**: Once you've determined which class might be the best value for your miles, AwardFares can be used to check the availability of seats in that class for your chosen route.
+**How AwardFares Helps**: Once you've determined which class might be the best value for your miles, AwardFares can be used to check the availability of seats in that class for your chosen route.
 With the new features, you can also compare award prices and search for mixed cabin itineraries.

 <img src="../assets/img/award-hacker/mixed-cabin-awards.webp" alt="See mixed cabin award flights with AwardFares." />